Silje Waade

 Silje Katrine Waade (born 20 March 1994) is a Norwegian handball player for Byåsen HE and formerly the Norwegian national team.

 She was an active track athlete until 17 years of age.

 She also represented Norway in the 2013 Women's Junior European Handball Championship, placing 4th.
+At her first major international tournament, the 2016 European Women's Handball Championship, she won gold medals.